Alligator Creek, Queensland (Mackay): Education

 Alligator Creek State School is a government primary (Prep-6) school for boys and girls at 50 Grasstree Road (21.3293°S 149.2115°E).
-In 2018, the school had an enrolment of 308 students with 24 teachers (20 full-time equivalent) and 15 non-teaching staff (11 full-time equivalent).
+In 2018, the school had an enrolment of 308 students with 24 teachers (20 full-time equivalent) and 15 non-teaching staff (11 full-time equivalents).
 It includes a special education program.

-There is no secondary school in Alligator Creek.
-The nearest secondary school is Sarina State High School in neighbouring Sarina to the south.
+There are no secondary schools in Alligator Creek.
+The nearest government secondary school is Sarina State High School in neighbouring Sarina to the south.